-As president of the Exemplar State College P&C Committee, I am proud to support the new Student Code of Conduct.
-The inclusive, transparent consultation process led by Mrs Mary Targus and her team has ensured that all parents have had multiple opportunities to contribute and provide feedback on the final product.
-This has been an important aspect in the development of the Exemplar State College Student Code of Conduct, as the awareness and involvement of parents is critical to ensuring all adults are able to support the students of the school to meet the set expectations.
+As president of the Richmond Hill State School P&C Committee, I am proud to support the new Student Code of Conduct.

-We encourage all parents to familiarise themselves with the Exemplar State College Student Code of Conduct, and to take time to talk with their children about the expectations and discuss any support they may need.
+We encourage all parents to familiarise themselves with the Richmond Hill State School Student Code of Conduct, and to take time to talk with their children about the expectations and discuss any support they may need.
 In particular, we want to emphasise the systems in place to help students affected by bullying.

 Bullying is a community-wide issue in which we all have a role to play in combating; however, it can have particularly devastating impacts on our young people.
-It is important that every parent and child of Exemplar State College knows what to do if subjected to bullying, regardless of where it occurs.
+It is important that every parent and child of Richmond Hill State School knows what to do if subjected to bullying, regardless of where it occurs.
 This includes cyberbullying, through the misuse of social media or text messaging.
 It is important that parents and children know that schools provide support and advice to help address problems of bullying, and the flowchart on page 33 provides an excellent starting point to understand how to approach the school about these types of problems.

-Any parents who wish to discuss the Exemplar State College Student Code of Conduct and the role of families in supporting the behavioural expectations of students are welcome to contact myself or to join the Exemplar State College P&C Association.
+Any parents who wish to discuss the Richmond Hill State School Student Code of Conduct and the role of families in supporting the behavioural expectations of students are welcome to contact myself or to join the Richmond Hill State School P&C Association.
 It is with your support that we can work collaboratively with school staff to ensure all students are safe, supported and appropriately supported to meet their individual social and learning needs.